iai-group/UserSimCRS/data/datasets/README.md

   python -m annotation_converter_rasa -source PathToAnnotatedDialoguesFile -destination PathToDestinationFolder
 ```

-It will generate the following files:
+It creates the following files:

   - `<originalname>_reformat.yaml`: The original file saved as a yaml file
   - `<originalname>_types_w_examples.yaml`: Slots and example values extracted from the dialogues